Dounial/dounial.github.io/README.md

 # dounial.github.io
+<h2>This is Dounials own Website (this example is hosted on Github Pages). </h2><br>
-Dounials own Github Pages-Website, as of right now it's nothing more than a copy/backup of https://dounial.cloud just in case if something happens to the provider or the website/hosting.
+As of right now it's nothing more than a copy/backup of https://dounial.cloud just in case if something happens to the provider or the website/hosting.